Code of business conduct for authority members

 Initial declaration of actual or potential conflicts

-Each Authority member should:
+Each Authority member must:

 • On appointment, furnish to the Secretary details relating to his/her employment and all other business or professional interests, including shareholdings, directorships, professional relationships etc, that could involve a conflict of interest or could materially influence the member in relation to the performance of his/her functions as a member of the Authority;